ChrisBuilds/terminaltexteffects/docs/appguide.md

 # Application Guide

-When used as a system application, TerminalTextEffects will produce animations on text passed to stdin.
-Often, passing data to TTE occurs via pipes or redirection.
+When used as a system application, TerminalTextEffects will produce animations on text passed to stdin or through the `-i` argument.
+Passing data via STDIN to TTE occurs via pipes or redirection.

 ## Invocation Examples